 3. What is a pain and suffering multiplier?

-A “multiplier method” refers to one common way that parties (such as attorneys, plaintiffs, and insurers/insurance adjusters) use to help calculate pain and suffering claims.
+A “multiplier method” refers to one common way that parties (such as attorneys, you, and insurers/insurance adjusters) use to help calculate pain and suffering claims.

-Under this method, a person adds together all the economic damages involved in a case.
-The party then multiplies that figure by a certain number (typically between 1 and 5, with 3 being most commonly used).
+Under this method, add together all the economic damages involved in a case.
+Then multiply that figure by a certain number (typically between 1 and 5, with 3 being most commonly used).

-The specific multiplier used in a case will depend on the severity of a person’s injury.
-While people will use a low multiplier (like 1 or 2) in cases with mild injuries, a party will use a higher multiplier (like 4 or 5) in cases with severe injuries.
+The specific multiplier used in a case will depend on the severity of your injury.
+So you will use a low multiplier (like 1 or 2) in cases with mild injuries, and you would use a higher multiplier (like 4 or 5) in cases with severe injuries.

 You may use a higher multiplier in cases involving: